shuozhixu/CMS-EAM_2025/README.md

 	sh gsfe_curve.sh

 which would yield a new file `gsfe`.
-The first column is the displacement along the $\left<111\right>$ direction while the second column is the GSFE value, in units of mJ/m<sup>2</sup>.
-The unstable stacking fault energy (USFE) is the peak GSFE value.
+The first column is the displacement along the $\left<111\right>$ direction while the second column is the generalized stacking fault energy (GSFE) value, in units of mJ/m<sup>2</sup>.
+The USFE is the peak GSFE value.

 #### Other planes